BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 </p>

 <p>
-For his university schooling, von Neumann undertook, simultaneously, a degree in chemical engineering from ETH Zurich and a PhD in mathematics from Pázmány Péter University in Budapest.
+For his university schooling, von Neumann simultaneously undertook a degree in chemical engineering from ETH Zurich and a PhD in mathematics from Pázmány Péter University in Budapest.
 The chemical engineering degree was undertaken under the advice of his father, a pragmatically-minded banker.
-It wasn't the typical parental pressure situation though. von Neumann and his father brainstormed options together and decided on chemical engineering. -https://en.wikipedia.org/wiki/John_von_Neumann
+It wasn't a typical parental pressure situation though. von Neumann and his father brainstormed options and together decided on chemical engineering. -https://en.wikipedia.org/wiki/John_von_Neumann
 </p>

 <p>
-Moreover, von Neumann, in typical fashion, seems to have dodged the classic "do what makes you money or do what you're passionate about" thing by just doing both at the same time.
+Moreover, von Neumann, in typical fashion, seems to have dodged the classic "do what makes you money or do what you're passionate about" thing by doing both at the same time.
 He completed both degrees in 1926.
 He received his PhD in mathematics Summa Cum Laude, with minors in both experimental physics and chemistry.
 He then completed his Habilitation, which is like a European postdoc, thereby qualifying himself to be a university professor.
 </p>

 <b>Professional Life</b>
 <p>
 After his schooling, he became a "Privatdozent" at the University of Berlin.
-A Privatdozent is kind of like a lecturer/professor.
+A Privatdozent is like a lecturer/professor.
 He was "the youngest person ever elected Privatdozent in the university's history in any subject"¹ at the University.
 "He [then] began writing nearly one major mathematics paper per month."¹.
 </p>